aryejanoff/Nourishment-Coordination/Baseline Codes/about.md

 Run file "basePV1_basePV2_overundernourishment.m" to reproduce figures 5f-g, A1d-e in the paper (i.e., whether each community nourishes more/less than is economically optimal when choosing their strategy independently relative to their coordinated scheme).

+Run file "model_rotation_ratio_analysis.m" to reproduce figures 8a-b in the paper (i.e., rotation length ratios for each paired community couplet).
+Envelopes in this figure were created by drawing a box around the outer edges of the clustered model datapoints.
+Couple these results with the rotation length ratios from the field, contained in the spreadsheet with file path "Nourishment-Coordination/Field Data/NJ_Field_Data.xlsx".